vincenttu/tplinkusa-outdoor/source/index.rst

     :align: center

 .. note::
-   Other than AFCI or GFCI circuit breaker, you need to avoid the surge protector, power strip, and UPS.
+    Other than AFCI or GFCI circuit breaker, you need to avoid the surge protector, power strip, and UPS, Uninterrupted Power Supply.
 Those devices will filter the high frequency transpassing which the power line communication depends on.

 Outdoor Wireless Access Point
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~